dutyventures/dutyblog/collections/_posts/2022-07-06-how-to-combat-procrastination-as-a-remote-developer.md

 ---
-title: "how to combat procrastination as a remote developer?"
+title: "How to combat procrastination as a remote developer?"
 date: 2022-06-29T09:49:03+10:00
 layout: post
 authors: ["Raluca Rusu"]